Top 11 Logistics ERP Software Solutions for Businesses in 2026

 What to Look For While Choosing an ERP For Your Logistics Company

-• In order to provide real-time, actionable visibility like alerts, exception workflows, and scenario simulations, look for an ERP that can function as (or seamlessly integrate into) a centralized control tower, gathering and integrating data across your supply chain (WMS, TMS, IoT, barcodes, external signals like weather and traffic).
+• To provide real-time, actionable visibility like alerts, exception workflows, and scenario simulations, look for an ERP that can function as (or seamlessly integrate into) a centralized control tower, gathering and integrating data across your supply chain (WMS, TMS, IoT, barcodes, external signals like weather and traffic).
 Give minimal custom glue code and tried-and-true integration patterns top priority.

 • Operations in today’s logistics environment are changing constantly.
 This, too, extends to everything, which includes new markets, carriers, and rules for complying with the law.
 Instead of trying to do it all with one system that’s rigid and not flexible, your priority should be with the ERP solutions and systems that, in turn, offer you the option to use the concept known as ‘composability’ and then ‘mix and match’ the tools you want with the aid of solid APIs.